iTwin/itwinjs-core/docs/learning/display/Lighting.md

 # Lighting, materials, and environment

-The [iTwin.js renderer](./frontend-overview.md) is designed for efficient visualization of large infrastructure digital twins in a constrained browser environment.
+The [iTwin.js renderer](./index.md) is designed for efficient visualization of large infrastructure digital twins in a constrained browser environment.
 Photorealistic rendering is **not** part of that design - many of the techniques required for producing more lifelike images are unsupported or impractically expensive using WebGL.
-Solutions like [LumenRT](https://www.bentley.com/en/products/brands/lumenrt) and `[Unity](###TODO Matt more info?)` can apply more advanced rendering techniques to iModels.
+Solutions like [LumenRT](https://www.bentley.com/en/products/brands/lumenrt) and [Unity](https://unity.com) can apply more advanced rendering techniques to iModels.
+Advanced desktop rendering of iModels can be achieved by using [IModelDb.exportGraphics]($backend) to produce meshes in a format the target application can consume.

 However, the renderer does provide a wide variety of options for customizing the look of your iTwin.

 ## Lighting and environment

+The lighting and environment of a [view](../frontend/Views.md) can be customized via the view's [DisplayStyleState]($frontend).

 - [LightSettings]($common) can define directional, portrait, ambient, and hemisphere light sources; as well as control over specular, cel-shading, and Fresnel effects.
 - [SolarShadowSettings]($common) produce shadows based on the real-world sun position at a given location and date.